Dead silence can be an intimidating working environment.

 Solving the noise problem with good acoustics

-All too often, modern architects and designers use hard materials because they look clean and stylish, and are durable and easy to clean.
+All too often, modern architects and designers use hard materials because they look clean and stylish.
+Or, because they are durable and easy to clean.
 However, because the designers often have little or no training in acoustics, they don’t understand the effects of this kind of design.
 Bad acoustics increase noise levels dramatically – and the louder the noise, the greater the negative impacts.

 In contrast, research shows that well-designed acoustics improve effectiveness, well-being and happiness for the people in working and living spaces.
 Good office design that takes into account visual aesthetics, sustainability, value for money and acoustic effect can achieve the perfect balance for the health, effectiveness and happiness of workers.